dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 ```

 >__Note__:
-> - The `insecure` flag specifies to skip certificate validation when connecting to the CSM Authorization proxy-server.
+> - The `insecure` flag specifies to skip certificate validation when connecting to the Authorization proxy-server.
 > - The `addr` flag is the address of the Authorization proxy-server.
 > - The `array-insecure` flag specifies to skip certificate validation when proxy-service connects to the backend storage array.
 > - The `powerflexIP` is the API endpoint of your PowerFlex.
 You can find the `systemID` at the `https://<powerflex_gui_address>/dashboard/performance` near the `System` title.